 The latest magazine includes guides to:

 Is there an ethical bank?
-Rating the ethical and environmental record of 32 current UK bank accounts, with recommended buys.
+Rating the ethical and environmental record of 32 UK current accounts, with recommended buys.
 We also look at app-based banking, which banks own which brands, fossil fuel investments, tax avoidance, and how to switch accounts.Read more →

 More from Ethical Consumer

 In this guide we investigate, score and rank the ethical and environmental record of 58 brands of soap bars, liquid soaps and handwash.
 We look at whether bars or liquids are more environmentally friendly, vegan and cruelty-free soaps, organic soaps, palm oil, plastics, which brands contain toxic chemicals, and give our recommended buys.Read more →

 In this guide we investigate, score and rank the ethical and environmental record of 22 supermarkets.
 We also look at an A-Z of policies from palm oil to cocoa production, shine a spotlight on the ethics of Unicorn wholefood grocery in Manchester and give our recommended buys.Read more →